antara021/LBPandLDP/README.md

 Contains a sample code that returns an LDP of an image for texture classification.

 ## LDP.html
-Contains a detail web page describing the various methods and respective parameters information with examples.
+Contains a detail web page describing the various methods and respective parameters information with example